Speak up for the outdoors

 - Download an excel spreadsheet of LWCF investments across the Northeast, sorted by state.

-- Take Action – Call Your Senators and ask them to #SaveLWCF.
+- Take Action – Contact your members of Congress and ask them to #SaveLWCF.
 Stories about specific places you love that have benefited from LWCF funding are the most powerful.

 - Contact our conservation team if you’d like additional support: AMCConservation@outdoors.org.